fieldtrip/website/tutorial/mouse_eeg.md

 {% include image src="/assets/img/tutorial/mouse_eeg/figure27.png" width="500" %}
 _Figure: resliced anatomical MRI, with the anatomical labels from the realigned atlas_

 It is also possible to explore only the atlas itself, using the anatomical labels in the atlas.
 For that it is again convenient to reslice the atlas so that the voxels are aligned with the canonical axes.
-Note that we do **not** want to interpolate th evalues, since a voxel that happens to be in between tissue 1 and 2 cannot be assumed to correspond to tissue label 2.
+Note that we do **not** want to interpolate the values, since a voxel that happens to be in between tissue 1 and 2 cannot be assumed to correspond to tissue label 2.

     cfg = [];
     cfg.xrange = [-6 6];